-This Policy also covers a person whose incapacity results from a temporary or permanent physical or mental health condition, involuntary physical restraint, and/or the consumption of incapacitating drugs.
+The Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures cover a person whose incapacity results from a temporary or permanent physical or mental health condition, involuntary physical restraint, and/or the consumption of incapacitating drugs.

 Risk Reduction

 We all have a part to play in the fight against sexual and relationship violence.
 The following are some things to keep in mind as you interact with peers or sexual/romantic partners.